slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "No institution can possibly survive if it needs geniuses or supermen to manage it.
 It must be organized in such a way as to be able to get along under a leadership composed of average human beings."
 -- Peter Drucker [1909]*

-> *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could."
--- Steve Jobs [1955]*

-> *"Management is prompt engineering for humans."
--- Pedro Domingos [1965]*

 > *"Lots of folks confuse bad management with destiny."
 -- Frank Hubbard [1920]*

 > *"The manager asks how and when; the leader asks what and why."
 -- Warren Bennis [1925]*

+> *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could." (...)
+"The oldest and largest organisation in the world has only 4 layers of management, that’s the Catholic church."
+-- Steve Jobs [1955]*

+> *"Management is prompt engineering for humans."
+-- Pedro Domingos [1965]*

 ### On teams